calraijintaiko/caltaiko/GETTING_STARTED.md

 Views are generally written in html with erb, which stands for "embedded-ruby."
 I switched over from html & erb to [haml](http://haml.info/), since I think it's much easier to write and read.
 The original erb files can be found in the `erb` directory; if you're having trouble reading the haml files try finding their corresponding erb equivalent and comparing them (the erb ones might become oudated after a while though).

 Rather than having each view create the entire page, Rails makes it very easy to have a general page layout where only the content changes.
-On each webpage, the file `app/views/layouts/application.html.haml` is *always* used.
+On each webpage, the template `app/views/layouts/application.html.haml` is *always* used.
 This has many advantages, including that you don't need to rewrite the head every file.
 If you notice, in that file is a `yield` statement.
 This `yield` basically tells Rails to pause from reading `application.html.haml` and jump to whatever view the route specifies.

 ## Resources